askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 - _A Random Walk Down Wall Street_ by Burton Malkiel
 - P218, 2nd paragraph, march of history
 - P220, top, hedgehog vs fox analogy

+---

+*2021-10-19*

+## Intuitions Vs formulas

+- P225, top, inconsistency in personal evaluation is typical, which may be the main reason that leads to bad performance in human prediction
+- P225, middle, inconsistency is destructive of any predictive ability